COSSAVVU/cossa_learns_python/README.md

 # Links to our Python Related Repositories

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/python/python-original-wordmark.svg" align="right" height="92" width="92"/>
-<a href="https://github.com/COSSAVVU/awesome-python">Awesome Python</a> : A curated list of high-quality Python frameworks, libraries, software, and resources.
+<a href="https://github.com/COSSAVVU/awesome-python">Awesome Python</a> : A curated list of high-quality 🐍 frameworks, libraries, software, and resources.
 It covers a wide range of categories, including web development, data analysis, machine learning, and more.
 Perfect for Python developers looking to discover new tools and stay up-to-date with the latest trends.

 ---